AndrewTardif/Grab-List-of-Companies/README.md

 <img src="https://github.com/epicsaxgandalf/Grab-List-of-Companies/blob/7147a1807f040656556ee82d7b8bbc31f2c94e76/get%20html%20class.png" width="1000">

 clicking inspect will bring up the console at points us to the "thing" we right clicked on.
-In this case it's the title that we want and right above that is the class(do this for a couple more titles to make sure we have the right class and copy/paste the class in a notepad or something)
+In this case it's the title that we want and right above that is the class(do this for a couple more titles to make sure we have the right class and copy/paste the class in a notepad or something).
+In this case the class is "has-huge-font-size" .

 <img src="https://github.com/epicsaxgandalf/Grab-List-of-Companies/blob/89f61a5052083d9fe94be1b44a7e0e47717118e3/List%20of%20Companies.png" width="500">
 <img src="https://github.com/epicsaxgandalf/Grab-List-of-Companies/blob/89f61a5052083d9fe94be1b44a7e0e47717118e3/List%20of%20Companies.png" width="500">